emissary-ingress/emissary/reference/filter-reference.md

     * `.token.Header` → `map[string]interface{}` the JWT header, as parsed JSON
     * `.token.Claims` → `map[string]interface{}` the JWT claims, as parsed JSON
     * `.token.Signature` → `string` the token signature
-    * `.httpHeader` → [`http.Header`][] a copy of the header of the incoming HTTP request.
-Any changes to `.httpHEader` (such as by using using `.httpHeader.Set`) have no effect.
-It is recommended to use `.httpHeader.Get` instead of treating it as a map, in order to handle capitalization correctly.
+    * `.httpRequestHeader` → [`http.Header`][] a copy of the header of the incoming HTTP request.
+Any changes to `.httpRequestHeader` (such as by using using `.httpRequestHeader.Set`) have no effect.
+It is recommended to use `.httpRequestHeader.Get` instead of treating it as a map, in order to handle capitalization correctly.

    Any headers listed will override (not append to) the original request header with that name.
+ - `errorResponse` allows templating the error response, overriding the default json error format.
+Make sure you validate and test your template, not to generate server-side errors on top of client errors.
+    * `contentType` is deprecated, and is equivalent to including a `name: "Content-Type"` item in `headers`.
+    * `headers` sets extra headers in the error response, and works the same way as `injectRequestHeader`.
+    * `bodyTemplate` specifies body of the error; specified as a [Go `text/template`][] string, with the following data made available to it:
+      * `.httpStatus` → `integer` the HTTP status code to be returned
+      * `.error` → `error` the original error object
+      * `.requestId` → `integer` the Envoy request ID, for correlation

 **Note**: If you are using a templating system for your YAML that also makes use of Go templating (for instance, Helm), then you will need to escape the template strings meant to be interpretted by Ambassador Pro.

 [Go `text/template`]: https://golang.org/pkg/text/template/
 [`http.Header`]: https://golang.org/pkg/net/http/#Header